Uniformed Services University of the Health Sciences

 Research at USU is administered through the Office of Research or by grant agreements with the Henry M. Jackson Foundation for the Advancement of Military Medicine or other non-profit foundations.

 The Office of the Vice President for Research (VPR) was established at USU to facilitate, promote and oversee the research activities at USU.
-This office monitors, reviews, and coordinates approvals for all matters dealing with research at the University, including the following responsibilities: identification of potential funding sources; pre-award administration; post-award administration; grant award and receipt; administration of the human participant research program, including Human Research Protection (HRP) review and approval; and monitoring of all regulatory compliance.
+This office monitors, reviews, and coordinates approvals for all matters dealing with research at the University, including the following responsibilities: identification of potential funding sources; pre-award administration; post-award administration; grant award and receipt; administration of the Program for the Protection of Human Participants in Research (PPHPR), including Institutional Review Board (IRB) review and approval; and monitoring of compliance with all federal regulations regarding the conduct of research.
 It also runs the intramural grant program and staffs the USU Merit Review Committee, which provides peer review of applications for intramural funding for research and instructional development.

 The Office of Research provides service to three communities: faculty investigators, the University, and the approximately 80 funding organizations that support University research.
 The roughly 500 active research protocols at USU cover a variety of scientific areas, including basic biomedical areas central to the mission of the Military Health System.
 In addition to administering the University's research program, the Office of Research leads the coordination of Research Week, which is conducted each year in conjunction with the Graduate Student Colloquium.
 This event includes faculty and student presentations as well as nationally prominent keynote speakers.